 The first thing to do is to recompile your application (for instance, in that case just by doing a gnatmake main, so that GNAT generates the cross-referencing information.
 You can then issue any of the following commands:

-\ gnaturef main.adb gnaturef generates cross-reference information for main.adb and every unit 'with'ed by main.adb.
+gnatxref main.adb gnatxref generates cross-reference information for main.adb and every unit 'with'ed by main.adb.
 The output would be: